|Pilot 2nd Lt. Elwood R. Bailey, O-010347 USMCR (MIA / KIA, BR) Parma, MI

-After the crash site was reported, team from Defense POW/MIA Accounting Agency (DPAA) visited the crash site and recovered the remains of the pilot.
+To identify the remains, dental, anthropological analysis plus historical and material evidence were used to identify the pilot.
 On September 28, 2017 the Department of Defense (DoD) announced Bailey was identified.

 Bailey was officially declared dead on August 25, 1943.
 He earned the Purple Heart, posthumously.
 Bailey is memorialized on the tablets of the missing at Manila American Cemetery.